run-ai/docs/docs/admin/runai-setup/self-hosted/bcm/system-requirements.md

     ![alt text](images/image-6.png)

-    Given that in SuperPOD deployment the management and DGX nodes are on different BCM networks, choose the network used by the management nodes during this step.
-We will verify that DGX nodes can communicate during the Calico CNI configuration.
-TBD: Oz

 8. Select at least 3 Kubernetes master nodes and then click **Ok**:

     ![alt text](images/image-7.png)

-    The number of Kubernetes master nodes must be an odd number as decisions are based on quorum.
-TBD: Oz
+!!!
+Note
+    To ensure high availability and prevent a single point of failure, it is recommended to configure at least three system nodes in your cluster.

 9. Select the BCM node categories for the Kubernetes worker node pool and then click **Ok**:

     ![alt text](images/image-8.png)

     !!!
 Note
-        You need to choose both the DGX node and Run:ai control plane node categories outlined in [5.
-BCM prerequisites](?tab=t.0#heading=h.2xcytpi).
-TBD: Oz check it in the original doc
+        You need to choose both the DGX node and Run:ai control plane node categories outlined in TBD: Sherin

 10. Optional - “Choose individual Kubernetes worker nodes”  TUI screen - **DO NOT **make any selections in this step and instead hit the OK button to proceed to the next step.
 TBD: Oz so they should skip?